craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 ##### Crude Metalworks
 The Crude Metalworks is a large workshop.
 Four crucibles are manually fed raw metals collected from the secure drop-shoot on the wall opposing the door.
 In the center of the room, surrounded by the crucibles, a table carries dozens of simple casts and shaping tools.

-A stone cart is somewhere within this room, having been used by Loyalist Workers to transport materials around the room.
+A stone cart is somewhere within this room, having been used by Loyalist Workers to transport materials from the shoot to the crucibles.

 ##### Fine Metalworks

 ##### Textiles Mill
 ##### Leatherworks